qinxuan2006/ros_chess_svm/README.md

 # ros_chess_svm
-a team program of a robot which can automatically play chess with people
+a team project of a robot which can automatically play chess with people programme is built on Raspberry and communicate with arduino

 # how to use this repo
+The goAi depends on GnuGo, you should install it by
+$ sudo apt-get install gnugo

 cd this package, then catkin_make by ros